esl/MongooseIM/doc/advanced-configuration/TLS-hardening.md

 The latter is a community-maintained driver, which is implemented as NIFs (native C code).
 It uses OpenSSL API for all operations.

-Most MongooseIM components use TLS library provided by OTP.
+Most MongooseIM components use the TLS library provided by OTP.
 However, some of them choose to integrate with `fast_tls` library instead.
 The former one is used primarily by MIM dependencies, while the latter is used only by MIM modules.